Prep time: 1 hour

 1. Place the apricots (including soaking water) in a saucepan, adding more water as necessary to cover them completely.
 Simmer for about 15 minutes, making sure the pan doesn’t dry up.
 Drain and set aside.

 2. Heat a drizzle of the oil in a non-stick pan set over medium heat.
-Fry the eggplant slices 1 or 2 at a time until slightly browned on both sides, adding more oil as needed- a griddle pan gives them a lovely design.
-Remove to a plate and allow to cool.
+Fry the eggplant slices 1 or 2 at a time until slightly browned on both sides, adding more oil as needed - a griddle pan gives them a lovely design.
+When done, remove to a plate and allow to cool.

 3. Meanwhile, prepare the rice filling: heat a little more olive oil in the pan, and fry the chopped pecans for a minute or so.